 Expulsion Of Banu Nadir From Medinah

 After the battle of Uhud, the two Jewish tribes remaining in Medinah, Banu Nadir and Banu Qurayzah, had a dispute regarding a mutual agreement.
-The matter went before the Holy Prophetpbuh who decided in favour of Banu Qurayzah.
+The matter went before the Holy Prophetsa who decided in favour of Banu Qurayzah.
 Banu Nadir resented this decision and, upon the instigation of Abdullah bin Ubayy, planned to kill the Holy Prophet.

-The Prophetpbuh escaped from this attempt upon his life and ordered them to leave Medinah.
+The Prophetsa escaped from this attempt upon his life and ordered them to leave Medinah.
 Banu Nadir initially defied this order but gave in after a fortnight of siege.
 They were allowed to take their goods and chattel and were expelled from Medinah.
 Some of these people went to Syria while others settled in a place called Khyber where they continued their anti-Islamic activities.

 The Murder Of Muslim Missionaries

 In the same year as the Battle of Uhud, 625 C.E., seven men of the Banu Qara tribe came to Medinah and asked the Holy Prophet to send some missionaries to their area to teach them the Holy Quran and Islam.
 The Holy Prophet had already started sending missionaries to the various tribes and this time sent six of his own Companions for this purpose.

 When these six missionaries reached the place called Ar-Raji belonging to the tribe of Banu Hudhayl, they were set upon by two hundred men.
 Four of the missionaries were killed in the fight and two, Zayd bin Dathinah and Khubayb, were taken prisoners and sold to the Meccans who intended to kill them to avenge the deaths of their own relatives in the Battle of Badr.